Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 An identifier of any suitable validator function chosen by the implementor of service.
 The validators have different kinds of inputs, depending on what to validate.
 Some validators have optional or mandatory **arguments**.
 The implemented validators are the following:
 - `NOT_EMPTY_ADDRESS_LIST`: The **input** is a list of [Addresses](#address) and must contain at least one element.
 The validator checks if the addresses are valid and in alignment with the supported address types and performs normalization.
 An example for usage: validating HTTP interface access addresses.
 - `NOT_EMPTY_STRING_SET`: The **input** is a list of [Strings](#string) and must contain at least one element.
 The validator checks if the are not empty and performs normalization.
 It can be used with the optional `NAME` **argument**.
 In that case, normalization and validation happens according to the naming convention.
-An example for usage: validating possible MQTT inerface operations.
+An example for usage: validating possible MQTT interface operations.
 - `PORT`: This validator is meant to be used for ports.
-The **iput** is an integer that represents a port number.
+The **input** is an integer that represents a port number.
 The validator checks if the given value is between 1 and 65535, since in practice all valid port numbers fall within this range.
 - `MINMAX`: The **input** is a [Number](#number).
 It is mandatory to give two [Strings](#string) as **arguments**, that represent the lower and upper limits of a closed interval.
 The validator checks if the input falls within the interval.
-(The `PORT` validator is specific `MINMAX` validator, where the arguments are 1 and 65535.)
+(The `PORT` validator is a specific `MINMAX` validator, where the arguments are "1" and "65535".)
 - `HTTP_OPERATIONS`: This validator is meant to be used for HTTP operations.
 The **input** is one or more key-value pair where the keys are [Strings](#string) and the values are also key-value pairs, where the keys are _path_ and _method_.
 A concrete example:
     ```
             "query-temperature": {